nyaruka/goflow/docs/md/expressions.md

 ## read_chars(text)

-Converts `text` into something that can be read by IVR systems
+Converts `text` into something that can be read by IVR systems.

 ReadChars will split the numbers such as they are easier to understand.
 This includes splitting in 3s or 4s if appropriate.